Tree Project in Tanzania

-- The project creates awareness of the value of a forest, the environment and sustainability in general.
+- The project creates awareness of the value of forests, the environment, and sustainability.

 - Regular work and satisfied people lead to social stability.

-Only native plants are planted.
-This includes, for example: Makhamealutea, Oliver tree, Croton Megerocapus, Ocotea Usambarensis, Cape fig (Ficus Sur), Ficus Thorningii, Podocarpus Usambarensis, pine, eucalyptus etc., but also crops such as coffee and horseradish trees, peach, fig, plum, apple, banana and many more.
+We only plants native species.
+These include, for example, makhamealutea, Oliver tree, Croton Megerocapus, Ocotea Usambarensis, Cape fig (Ficus Sur), Ficus Thorningii, Podocarpus Usambarensis, pine, eucalyptus, etc. They also plant tree crops such as coffee, horseradish, peach, fig, plum, apple, and banana.

 What's important to know?

-- No child labor: The breeding work in the tree nursery and the planting work in the open field is carried out exclusively by adults (mostly women).
-They are permanently employed and receive a fair salary for their work.
+- No child labor: Adults (predominantly women) nurse seedlings in the tree nurseries and transfer them onto the open field.
+The women have permanent employment and receive a fair salary for their work.

-- The tree nurseries are located near a river / stream and are supplied by their own water installation.
+- The tree nurseries are near a river/stream and have a dedicated irrigation installation.

 - There are only mixed cultures, no monocultures.
 Mixed cultures are less susceptible to pests.

-a) the diversity of plants = pests seldom infect different species evenly and this makes it more difficult to spread
+a) tree diversity because pests seldom infest different tree species evenly and hence, makes it more difficult to spread

-b) natural pest control, such as ducks that eat certain insects.
+b) natural pest control, through, for instance, the use of ducks that feed on certain insects.

-- The project supports the education of children and young people who learn something about sustainability, environmental protection and climate protection in school.
-The knowledge is imparted to young people between the ages of approx. 14-19 years as part of a two-hour project work per week at school.
+- The project supports the education of children and young people.
+They learn about sustainability, environmental protection, and climate protection in school.
+The school teaches young people between the ages of 14-19 years, as part of a two-hour project work per week.

-- There are special tree nurseries that are connected to each school, so that children can learn how to deal with little plants.
-They grow them later they take the seedlings home to give them to their parents, neighbors or friends to plant them in their own fields.
+- Each school has access to special tree nurseries for teaching children how to nurture tree seedlings.
+The children grow the seedlings and later give them to their parents, neighbors, or friends who plant them in their fields.

 look at video